avishaykitron/DiagnosisProject/README.md

 # Problems generator #
+   This code is written in Python.
+   After we generate a system, we use this file to create problem instances files.
+In the end of Graph.py, you can see an example of a code (in comments) of using a system file in order to create a single problem file named "ProblemDatasetLG\\SM_output.txt".
+   In GenerationRelatedStuff.py, you can see (in comments) several examples of creating many problems files (with generate_instance_file method).
+This method allows easy creation of problem files by giving the following parameters:
+   - System path
+   - Number of regular observations
+   - Number of buggy observations
+   - number of bugs to implant
+   - output path

+   The output file will be built based parameters

 # Daignosis #

-   This code writen in python.
+   This code writen in Python.
-   After that we generate system and many problems, we save the porblems in a directory.
+   After that we generate system and many problems, we save the problems in a directory.

    each problem file represent a specific problem which means that it has the properties:
    - sub-systems